microsoft/data-science-editor/src/pages/ddk/microbit/pr-template.md

 The benefits for the users and you will be:

--   Simulators: Jacdac enables simulations of all sensors and actuators
+-   **Simulator** Jacdac enables simulations of all sensors and actuators
--   Digital twins: Jacdac surfaces the hardware state directly into the MakeCode editor
+-   **Digital twins** Jacdac surfaces the hardware state directly into the MakeCode editor
--   Standardized blocks and lessons: the programming will be done through Jacdac blocks maintained by the Microsoft team
+-   **Standardized blocks and lessons** the programming will be done through Jacdac blocks maintained by the Microsoft team

 We recommend reading the [Jacdac software only accessory](https://microsoft.github.io/jacdac-docs/ddk/microbit/software-only-accessory/) documentation page to learn more about the details of this approach.
+You can also review a list of similar [software only extensions](https://microsoft.github.io/jacdac-docs/ddk/microbit/extension-samples/).

 Please do not hesitate to contact us through this pull request or at jacdac-tap@microsoft.com if you have any question or want to schedule a call.